ibm-cloud-docs/connected-trade-platform/white-paper.md

 {{site.data.keyword.attribute-definition-list}}

-# IBM Connected Trade Platform helps power the digitization of trade and
+# IBM Connected Trade Platform helps power the digitization of trade and supply chain financing.
-      supply chain financing
+{: #title}
 {: #white-paper}

 This white paper starts with an overview of the trade finance industry, its market potential and the challenges that it is currently plagued by.
 The white paper then introduces IBM's proposed solution to alleviate aforementioned challenges and how the solution can accelerate the modernization and digitization of the trade finance industry